thaninacbn/MSAligner/README.md

 ```

+## Getting started

-Run the aligner in default mode
+To run the aligner in default mode, cd into the src directory and simply call from the command line:
 ````
-python msaligner.py
+python msaligner.py path/to/sequences.fasta path/to/output.txt
 ````

+The output file will be a plain .txt file containing your aligned sequences: each line corresponds to a sequence!